stephengold/Wes/README.md

   the [Bvhretarget Project][bvhretarget]
   (on which `BoneMapping` and `SkeletonMapping` are based) and also for many helpful insights
++ Adi Barda, for creating the ninja-fighter model.
 + Zi Ye, for creating the Sinbad model
 + [Nathan Vegdahl][vegdahl], for creating the Puppet model
 + Paul Speed, for helpful insights